jbroadway/saasy/README.md

 	saasy.html (copied from apps/saasy/saasy.html)
 ```

-### Adding sections to your SAAS app
+### Adding sections to your SaaS app

-To add a new section to your SAAS app, create a handler in your app with the following
+To add a new section to your SaaS app, create a handler in your app with the following
 layout:

 ```php